top of page

 • Documentary Filmmaking (2 Films): Directed, filmed, and edited two sensitive documentary films in prisons, working closely with Prof. Kültegin Ögel on scenarios to protect staff mental health and introduce personality disorders to staff.

-• Advanced editing, motion graphics, chroma keying, and colour grading were applied to ensure visual excellence across all 110+ video assets.
+• Advanced editing, motion graphics, chroma keying, and colour grading across all 110+ assets

 Another behind the scenes photo while our producer Fatih Ugur was discussing details with the team leader of the project, Prof. Kültegin Ögel.